Medical Device and IVD Registration and Approval in Vietnam

 Emergo is an international consulting firm that works exclusively for medical device and IVD companies.
 Our experienced team is equipped to assist with the Vietnam registration process.
 Here's how we can help:

-- We can assist you in properly classifying your device to ensure a smooth registration process.
+• We can assist you in properly classifying your device to facilitate the registration process.

-- Emergo can compile the necessary documentation for MAC application.
+• Emergo can compile the necessary documentation for the MAC application.

 Frequently asked questions about Vietnam